Some notes

 Scene one

-We hear music, faulty trumpet and drums, smoke fills the
+We hear music, faulty trumpet and drums, smoke fills the air

-Narva at the beginning of
+at the beginning of part one

-*--Now not confused skirmishes but a massive clash of disciplined national military forces.
+clash of disciplined national military forces

 *--Peter says the fight is not for Peter but for the state [gosudarstvo] and for the

-fatherland [otechestvo].
+fatherland [otechestvo]

 *--Charles XII of Sweden (who seems to be suffering from gout) says the fight is

-for God and King.
+for God and King

 *--Russia prevails.
 Peter wipes his forehead.
-Tough work, but someone’s got to
+Tough work, but someone's got to do it

 *--Swedish commanders are humiliated captives, but Peter embraces them and

-shows mercy = He returns their swords.
+shows mercy = He returns their swords

-*--Peter greets the troops and gives credit where credit is due.
+*--Peter greets the troops and gives credit where credit is due

 Scene two

-Zaporozhian cossacks ally with Sweden.
+Zaporozhian Cossacks ally with Sweden.
 Charles XII, a young

-*--Mazeppa advises Swedish King Charles XII about Aleksei = “snake in the grass†(even
+*--Mazeppa advises Swedish King Charles XII about Aleksei = "snake in the grass" (even

-his friends say this).
+his friends say this)

-*--Mazeppa advises Charles to cooperate with Aleksei and his co-conspirators, to
+*--Mazeppa advises Charles to cooperate with Aleksei and his co-conspirators, to assassinate Peter

-*--Charles will go to Constantinople where he expects to be put in command of a
+*--Charles will go to Constantinople where he expects to be put in command of a new Turkish army against Peter

 *--The alarm sounds.
 "The Muscovites are coming!"
-All flee into the night.
+All flee into the night

 Scene three